dtatut/amf-implementation/documentation/ALE.md

 1. AMF_UUID and AMF_NAME are both absent

-In this case, no AMF file can be associated with the clip
+In this case, no AMF file can be associated with the clip and is treated like a regular ALE file

 2. AMF_UUID is present and AMF_NAME is absent